 Backlight and Bar Color Notification When Orange Emergency Alerts The radio initiates an emergency alarm or call.
 The radio receives an emergency alarm or call.
+The radio initiates the Man Down Post-Alert timer.
 Red Critical Alerts The radio battery is low.
 The radio is out of range.
 The radio enters fail-soft mode.
 The radio is unable to establish a full connection with the system.
 The radio is unable to authenticate or register with the system.
 Green Call Alerts The radio receives a private call.
+The radio receives a phone call.
 The radio receives a call alert.
+The radio receives a selective call.